esphome/esphome-docs/components/sensor/mhz19.rst

 The ``mhz19`` sensor platform allows you to use MH-Z19 CO_2 and temperature sensors (`refspace`_) with ESPHome.
-The co2-measuring also works with the MH-Z16 sensor.
+The CO_2 measurement also works with the MH-Z16 sensor.

 .. figure:: images/mhz19-full.jpg
     :align: center